-Whether you are looking for a full time job, part time job, on campus job or internship opportunity, Handshake is a great place to start.
+Whether you are looking for a full time job, part time job, on-campus job or internship opportunity, Handshake is a great place to start.
 Employers seeking to hire current students or graduates know that Handshake is the place to promote their opportunities.

 Use your CSP username and password to access your account.
-Still have questions, this may help!

 If you graduated after May 2017, follow these steps to create a new password and log in to your existing account.

 Did you know you can schedule an appointment with a Career Advisor through Handshake?
 Here are the steps below:

 - Log into Handshake (csp.joinhandshake.com) & login with your CSP email/password

 - Click on “Career Center” on the top right

 - Find an open time with one of our Career Advisors

 If you have any questions, please do not hesitate to reach out ([email protected])!